harrisonkwhite/kaozeth/README.md

 You can also use the "run.sh" shell script if on a platform which supports it.

-> **Important:** The game itself depends on the assets folder being in the current working directory.

 ---

 ## Upcoming Features

 - Animations
-- Asset Packing
 - Crafting
 - Biomes
 - Liquids